 Quality of Data

 The data in this record is of varying reliability.
 It was given contemporaneously with the events, by women who most definitely would have known the truth, and therefore it would be considered of high quality.
-We make an assumption that people are telling the truth when analzing documents.
+When analyzing documents we usually make the assumption that people are telling the truth.
 However, these women were in a highly vulnerable state.
 It would be in their interest to accuse any man of fathering a child so that they would not be alone in the support of the child.
 Whether they named the correct father or not would depend upon their state of mind at the time.
 There are at least two reasons for naming the correct father: hope of coercing him into marriage, and basic honesty (fear of Divine retribution).
-Yet there are incentives to naming another man as father: revenge for some past act, hope of cornering a more desirable man into marriage, possible drunkeness at the time of the conception, and perhaps even hysteria.
+Yet there are incentives to naming another man as father: revenge for some past act, hope of cornering a more desirable man into marriage, possible drunkenness at the time of the conception, and perhaps even hysteria.
 In any case, they were biased and their testimony should be questioned.

 The two records would therefore vary in reliability.
 Debby Smith swore on the day she gave birth, probably whilst in labor, that Silvanus Savage was the father of her child.
 Midwives were encouraged to drag the name of the father out a laboring unwed mother’s pained lips.
 So Debby could have just succumbed and told the truth, she could have blurted out the name of some man she didn’t care for or she could have named one she coveted.
 There is really no way to ascertain the level of truthfulness, so we just assume truth.